modolabs/Kurogo-Mobile-Web/README.markdown

 There are some parts of the project that are not present:

 * Modules that have not been generalized are not included.
 Please refer to the [Harvard Mobile Web Repository](https://github.com/modolabs/Harvard-Mobile-Web) for modules that you do not find here.
 Some modules will eventually be generalized and folded into this project.
-* Native API support.
-The API for native apps will be changing.